Darts results: Krzysztof Ratajski and Luke Humphries star on day two of World Matchplay

 AFTERNOON SESSION

-Krzysztof Ratajski and Luke Humprhies produced stunning performances to reach the second round of the Betfred World Matchplay.
+Krzysztof Ratajski and Luke Humphries produced stunning performances to reach the second round of the Betfred World Matchplay.

 The Polish Eagle beyond the first round for a third successive year by defeating Brendan Dolan 10-4 with the first 100+ average of the tournament so far (101.57).